pret/pokeruby/INSTALL.md

 If you've only changed `.c` or `.s` files, you can turn off the dependency scanning temporarily.
 Changes to any other files will be ignored, and the build will either fail or not reflect those changes.

 	make NODEP=1

+# Using present-day toolchains

+`agbcc` is based on GCC 2.95.1, which is primitive by today's standards and compiles inoptimal instructions.
+You can overcome this by swapping in a more modern compiler.
+Makefile rules have been set up for you to do this, all you need to do is run

+    make MODERN=1

+or

+    make modern

+You can build Sapphire and other Ruby revisions by appending `_modern` to the target name:

+    make sapphire_rev1_modern

+Bear in mind that the resulting ROM will not match vanilla Ruby and may exhibit undefined, buggy behavior.
+We are trying to resolve this as much as possible, so please report anything you find.